cornerstonejs/cornerstoneWebImageLoader/README.md

 ------------

 * Provides a bridge between the cornerstone library and standard web images
 * Allows XHR to be hooked so custom http headers can be added (e.g. for authentication).
-See the example to see how this is done.
+View the source of the [example](http://chafey.github.io/cornerstoneWebImageLoader) to see how this is done.

 Contributors
 ------------
 @onluiz for fixing a bug with images not being properly invalidated
+@leonardorame for adding support for CornerstoneImageLoadProgress

 Build System
 ============